HITECHCRIME/HC_SG297/README.md

 thought i'm gonna die
 paying little price
-it's a slice through rough patch of my life
+it's a slice through the rough patch of my life

 wanna make it right
 ain't applying any doubt